Contact Us

 HOLIDAY SHOW:

-The total fee for artists in our two-day 2023 holiday show is $175, due by October 15 There is no application fee.
+The fee for standard 6’ x 8’ artist spaces in our one-day 2025 holiday show is is TBD due by October 15.
+There is no application fee.
 Electricity is no additional cost, but availability is limited and is not guaranteed.
-Standard artist spots are typically 6’ x 8’.
+Larger 6’ x 12’ spaces may be reserved based on availability (cost TBD).
+Premium and corner spaces may be requested on a first-come, first-served basis for an additional fee (TBD).

-Up-and-Comer: We have a limited number of smaller, discounted spots for up-and-coming artists who will be participating in No Coast Craft-o-Rama for the first time.
-The fee for a 5’ x 5’ spot is $100.
+Up-and-Comer: We have a limited number of smaller, discounted spaces for up-and-coming artists who will be participating in No Coast Craft-o-Rama for the first time.
+The fee for a 5’ x 5’ space is $75.
+Please note only those who have never participated in No Coast Craft-o-Rama before are eligible for these smaller, discounted spaces.

 You will be able to pay the artist fee by credit card invoice or by PayPal (payee: nocoastcraft@gmail.com).